Sunday, November 30, 2008

 BY SHITAL PRADHAN

-My story on AC3PT was widely appreciated and it was something new to the people of Sikkim too.
-But little did I know that there was one person in the entire crowd who was closely watching my article and he too had been part of Sikkim Ham radioactivity.
+My story on AC3PT was widely appreciated, and it was something new to the people of Sikkim too.
+Little did I know that one person in the entire crowd was closely watching my article, and he, too, had been part of Sikkim Ham radioactivity.
 Meet Rajesh Verma, Director, Department of Information Technology, Government of Sikkim.
 Rajesh Verma is better known in Sikkim for his well-liked Guide book on Sikkim.
-Nevertheless, there are few people who really know that he was also an active radio ham with a call sign VU2RVM and he had also written a book on ham radio.
+Nevertheless, few people really know that he was also an active radio ham with a call sign VU2RVM, and he had also written a book on the radio.
 His book “ABC of Amateur Radio and Citizen Band” was first published in 1987.

 A sample of the VU2RVM QSL Card